Explore and study in Melbourne: its charm, creative energy and welcoming atmosphere will captivate you.

-The city is full of museums and galleries, featuring works from local artists and global icons.
+Melbourne is renowned for its focus on creativity in art, design and fashion.
 You can wander through laneways covered in street art, take a trip to the Heide Museum of Modern Art and its fabulous outdoor gallery, and marvel at award-winning sculptures at the Werribee Park Sculpture Walk.

 Melbourne is also home to a lively entertainment scene.
 Year-round, you can take in major international theatre and musical performances, world-class symphonies, and premier ballet productions.
 You can also catch a showing of Hollywood blockbusters, small independent films, and global film festivals at any number of local cinemas.

-Cultural and community festivals bring the city’s streets and venues to life all year round.
-Join the festivities for Chinese New Year, White Night, Melbourne International Comedy Festival, Melbourne Writers’ Festival, and more.
+Creative festivals bring the city’s streets and venues to life all year round.
+Join the festivities for the Melbourne International Film Festival, White Night, Melbourne International Comedy Festival, Melbourne Writers’ Festival, and more.

 There is much to see and explore beyond Melbourne in Victoria’s regional areas, like stunning landscapes, historic towns, and locally produced food and wine.